 Business Travel Low point: One of the worst experiences was at Madrid airport.
 That day there was a freak hailstorm.
 The aftermath of the golf size hailstones then flooded the airport terminal.
 Later on, in the mopping up chaos inside the terminal building, I missed my flight home.
 Initially they told me that the flight would be delayed by 45 minutes.
 I went off to make a few phone calls.
 When I got back they already boarded.
 So I spent the rest of the afternoon hanging around for the next flight to Granada and dodging huge indoor puddles.

 Over the last four or five years I´ve been travelling to the USA each autumn with my friends.
-Spending 6-9 days in different locations in America.
+Spending 10 day breaks in different locations in America.
 I´m not sure how many times we´ve actually done this now.
 It been quite a few.

 US Travel Highlights: Even single trip has been amazing, so I´m choosing two examples from a handful of trips.